Treechcer/PHP-algos-to-make-me-learn-PHP/README.md

 ## . != +

-I hate it, this ain't lua bro- [PHP algos to make me learn PHP](#php-algos-to-make-me-learn-php)
+I hate it, this ain't lua bro